 Report cards are issued to students at the end of each marking period.
 It is the school's expectation that these reports are brought home and shared with parents/guardians.
 Final report cards are mailed home after the close of school in June.
-The dates for distribution of report cards are published in the FWHS Newsletter and on the FWHS website.
+The dates for distribution of report cards are on the FWHS website.
 Parents are urged to activate their Infinite Campus account in order to access student grades, and course information throughout the school year.